kens1ang/Brick-Breaker-Game-Maintenance-and-Extension/README.md

 4. Run the `Main` class to start the Brick Breaker Game.

 ### Game Controls:
-- Press "Start Game" to begin playing.
+- Press "Start Game" button to begin playing.
-- Press "Load Game" to load previous saved game.
+- Press "Load Game" button to load previous saved game.
-- Use the left and right arrow keys to move the paddle.
+- Use the `left` and `right` arrow keys to move the paddle.
-- Press space bar to pause or resume the game.
+- Press `space bar` to pause or resume the game.
-- Press s to save game.
+- Press `s` to save game.

 **NOTES:**
 - There should be no JavaFX errors and the game should be able to run.
 - If the errors still exist, kindly remove and add the library again by following the steps above.

 ## Implemented and Working Properly: